UKCloud/documentation/articles/azure/azs-sco.md

 We've implemented GPG 13-aligned Protective Monitoring across the Assured and Elevated security domains at the hypervisor level and below.
 For more information, see [*Protective Monitoring from UKCloud*](../other/other-ref-promon.md).

 If you require protective monitoring services above the hypervisor (for example, for your VM), we offer our Security Operations Service to monitor your virtual estate (additional charges apply).
-For more information, see the [*Security Operations Service Service Definition*](../soc/soc-sd.md).
+For more information, see the [Security Operations Service Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-239-security-operations-service-service-definition-13.0.pdf).

 In line with UKCloud's System Interconnect and Security Policy (SISP), we provide notifications of customer-impacting security incidents.
 It's the customer's responsibility to report similar incidents to us.